WHAT OUR RECENT CLIENTS SAY ABOUT US

 CONSTRUCTION STORMWATER COMPLIANCE

-RSB Environmental can help you prepare and submit for you permit application, perform routine inspections, and create Stormwater Pollution Prevention Plans (SWPPPs).
+RSB Environmental can help you obtain your NPDES Construction General Permit for construction site, perform routine inspections, and create Stormwater Pollution Prevention Plans (SWPPPs).
 We will identify cost-effective BMPs, and engineer short and long-term stormwater management systems including drainage controls, piping, treatment facilities, erosion controls and more.

-Where to start?
-How do you get a Stomrwater Permit Coverage for your construction Site?
+How do you get a NPDES Stormwater Permit Coverage for your construction Site?

 1- Develop a stormwater pollution prevention plan (SWPPP)

 The SWPPP is a plan for how you will control stormwater runoff from your construction site.
 It is broader and more complicated than a typical erosion and sediment control plan.
-The SWPPP must be completed before you file an NOI to apply for coverage under the TXR150000 stormwater permit.
+The SWPPP must be completed before you file a NOI to obtain stormwater permit coverage.
 You don’t have to submit the SWPPP with your NOI to obtain permit coverage, but the plan must be available on-site for review during inspection.
 Because every site is unique, every SWPPP is unique.
 The SWPPP needs to be updated as your work progresses.